July Technology 2020

 Bellarmine restrictions include the following three areas.
 These restrictions greatly reduce the distractions on the iPads, as well as reduce some common forms of cheating.

 - Access to the App Store is blocked.
 School approved apps are available in the Jamf Student app.

 - Use of FaceTime for making video calls is blocked.

 - Use of iMessage for sending text messages is blocked.

 Bellarmine uses a filtering system on campus that limits Internet access.
 One set of filters protects students from harmful Internet content in accordance with the Federal CIPA law (Children's Internet Protection Act).
 The other set of filters increase productivity by limiting access to entertainment.

-Bellarmine does filter or monitor iPad Internet use when students take their devices off campus.
+Bellarmine does not filter iPad Internet use when students take their devices off campus.
 There are an increasing number of choices for services that parents can purchase that filter and monitor your families Internet use.
 I would leave you with a link from SafeFamilies.org to get you started.
 You can "Google" this topic for additional information.

 One effective approach families can take to discuss, explore and express family values is to decide how technology use should be limited.
 Are there times when or places where using cell phones, tablets or computers is inappropriate?
 What does appropriate use of social media look like?
 How much screen time is appropriate when balanced against the other activities of one's day.
 Should anyone sleep with technology?
 Why or why not?